nielstron/quantulum3/README.rst

         "surfaces": ["metre per second", "meter per second"], "entity": "speed",
         "URI": "https://en.wikipedia.org/wiki/Metre_per_second",
-        "derived": [{"base": "metre", "power": 1}, {"base": "second", "power": -1}], "symbols": ["mps"]
+        "dimensions": [{"base": "metre", "power": 1}, {"base": "second", "power": -1}], "symbols": ["mps"]
     }

 - *name* and *URI* are self explanatory.
 - *surfaces* is a list of strings that refer to that unit.
 The library takes care of plurals, no need to specify them.
 - *entity* is the name of an entity in *entities.json*
-- *derived* follows the same schema as in *entities.json*, but the *base* is the name of another unit, not of another entity.
+- *dimensions* follows the same schema as in *entities.json*, but the *base* is the name of another unit, not of another entity.
 - *symbols* is a list of possible symbols and abbreviations for that unit.

 All fields are case sensitive.